phkim14/288clouds-hugo/about.md

 <br>
-Phoebe Kim is a Customer Success Architect at VMware, specializing in data center virtualization and software-defined networking.
-She has experience in working with companies across different industries, including healthcare, finance, and public sector/non-profit.
+As a Customer Success Architect at VMware, Phoebe Kim helps customers across various industries design and adopt solutions based on VMware technology to solve business challenges.
+Previously, Phoebe worked in technology consulting, where she was responsible for managing projects and leading teams of engineers.
+Phoebe has a VCDX certification in network virtualization in addition to various technical certifications from AWS and Cisco.

 Certifications:
 * VMware Certified Design Expert - Network Virtualization (VCDX #288)